hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [18:41:38](#zMxsDnjJoMtOSaatrU9Kt2euBm0-jQSUM-7of5Trj9g) <btiffin (Brian Tiffin)>:
 Nice weblog update, Gregg.

-But, that's not going to stop me opining.  Ì†ΩÌ∏â
+But, that's not going to stop me opining.  üòâ

 > And while code is expected to change, once people depend on a function or library it causes them pain if we break compatibility.
 We don't want to do that, though sometimes we will for the greater good and the long view.

 This is meant as a friendly warning, team.
 A COBOL perspective biased opinion.
 The *long view* is always back and fore compatibility.
 Even if the codebase gets versioning branches.
 I.e. There is no *greater good* when old source won't load, or old binaries won't run.
 Long view is, once stuck with a decision, remain stuck to the decision.
-That can't be a hard rule, but if it eats at your soul with every breaking change decision, you are keeping the long view and greater good in mind, ever expanding with no cutoffs.   Ì†ΩÌ∏â
+That can't be a hard rule, but if it eats at your soul with every breaking change decision, you are keeping the long view and greater good in mind, ever expanding with no cutoffs.   üòâ

 Updated protocols should support old, even when it's more work in system code and support.
 Pollute a namespace if needs be with the new things.
 In the long term, think about keeping a system that runs code from 5, 10, 50 years ago.
 Red could easily make 50, or 500.